ellysh/video-game-bots/ClickerBots/protection.md

 TODO: Try to avoid this protection by renaming Autohotkey application.

 TODO: Write about calculating md5 of the launched binaries.
 Try to avoid it by patching binary and changing md5.

+## Keyboard State Checking

+TODO: Write about checking a LLKHF_INJECTED flag when a keypress is hooked.

+TODO: Try to avoid this protection in the bot script.

 ## Results